mholling/nswtopo/README.markdown

 You should receive version or usage information for each tool if it is installed correctly and in your path.

-2Gb should be considered the minimum memory requirement, and more is always better.
-(With only 2Gb, larger maps will start paging your memory to disk during the compositing steps.
-I can attest to this, as I used a 2Gb Mac for development.)
-You will also need a decent internet connection.
+A large amount of memory is helpful.
+I developed the software on a 2Gb machine but it was tight; you'll really want at least 4Gb or ideally 8Gb to run the software smoothly.
+(On small amounts of memory, the software will still run, but the compositing step will cause memory paging to disk and become extremely slow.)
+Make sure you also have plenty of disk space to accommodate the intermediate image files that are generated.
+Finally, you will need a decent internet connection.
 Most of the topographic map layers won't use a lot of bandwidth, but the aerial imagery could amount to 100Mb or more for a decent-sized map.
 You'll want an ADSL connection or better.

 Usage
 =====

 The software can be downloaded from [github](https://github.com/mholling/nswtopo).
 It is best to download from the latest [tagged version](https://github.com/mholling/nswtopo/tags) as this should be stable.
 You only need to download the script itself, `nswtopo.rb`.
+Download by clicking the 'ZIP' button, or simply copying and pasting the script out of your browser.

 You will first need to create a directory for the map you are building.
 Running the script will result in a large number of image files representing the map layers, so a directory is needed to contain them.